matzsoft/WitnessPuzzles/README.md

 ### GUI

 1. The sliders on the properties sheet are horrible.
 They are difficult to see and hence use.
 There must be a way to make them better.
-1. Need a better way to highlight the active tool in the tool bar.
 1. Tried to make the properties sheet do a live update of the document window.
 It sort of worked but there were problems:

 - Counldn't get the cancel to work properly.